View Askewniverse

 The View Askewniverse is a fictional universe created by writer/director Kevin Smith, featured in several films, comics and a television series; it is named for Smith's production company, View Askew Productions.
 The characters Jay and Silent Bob appear in almost all the View Askewniverse media, and characters from one story often reappear or are referred to in others.
 Smith often casts the same actors for multiple characters in the universe, sometimes even in the same film; Smith himself portrays the character of Silent Bob.

 Setting

 Smith's recurring characters, settings, and motifs first appeared in his debut film, Clerks.
-Since then, the main canon has consisted of nine feature films, in addition to several short films, comic books, and a short-lived animated TV series.
+Since then, the main canon has consisted of nine feature films, in addition to several short films, comic books, and a short-lived animated television series.
 The View Askewniverse is centered on the towns of Leonardo, Highlands, and Red Bank, all located in Monmouth County, central New Jersey.
 Chasing Amy also takes place partly in New York City, while Dogma, Jay and Silent Bob Strike Back, and Jay and Silent Bob Reboot involve road trips.